•The secret to cool bodies and glazes is a lot of testing.

 Dry Adherence, Shrinkage, Hardness; Slurry Suspension

 - It would seem logical that the body surface needs some roughness to give the slip a place to grab on to.
 While this is true with glaze application over bisque ware, it is not true with slip over dry body.
-But the slip is wet and any existing discontinuities on the dry body surface is going to be smoothed anyway by the action of the wet slip.
+But the slip is wet and any existing discontinuities on the dry body surface are going to be smoothed anyway by the wetness.
 Slip and body are both clays and they are sticky and thus have a natural affinity for each other.

-- Both glazes and engobes shrink during drying because they contain clay.
-The drying and dry bond between slip and body is fragile at best.
-Engobes are much less glaze-like and more clay-like, thus is would seem that there would be more problems with cracking during drying (due to the shrinkage).
+- Both glazes and slips shrink during drying because they contain clay.
+While slips are applied thinly and bonding is not usually an issue, the drying and bonding of engobes is much more troublesome.
+They are much less glaze-like (and more clay-like), so it would seem that there would be more problems with cracking during drying (due to the shrinkage).
 However, in practice this does not need to be so.
 Engobes with even 10% bentonite (which you will never see in a clay body) will often work well on both leather hard and dry ware.
 The extra stickiness imparted seems to be a key to this phenomenon.
 Obviously, the same slip is not going to adhere well in all situations, you have to determine the formulation and when and how to apply it.
 For example, when engobes do not have enough plastic ingredients they flake off during drying.

-- If it is being applied during leather hard stage the slip must dry to the same water content as the body and then shrink together with the body, obviously that final shrinking period is going to reveal any difference between the two (if you intend to apply the glaze over the dry slip layer that will rewet the slip and test the bond again).
+- If it is being applied during leather hard stage, and of significant thickness, the slip must dry to the same water content as the body and then shrink together with the body, obviously that final shrinking period is going to reveal any difference between the two (if you intend to apply the glaze over the dry slip layer that will rewet it and test the bond again).
 Drying compatibility can be tested by simple observation, it is easy to tell the difference between slips that shell because do not shrink enough (when being applied to leather hard body) or crack because they are too plastic and shrink to much.

-- It seems logical that if slip is being applied to dry ware it needs to shrink as little as possible (and therefore have a low clay content).
-But in practice this in not necessarily so, in our experience even a 45% kaolin and 10% bentonite engobe does not crack when applied to dry ware.
+- While it is not practical to apply slips at engobe thickness to dry ware, they can often to applied thinly (by brushing) with little problem.
+In our experience even a 45% kaolin and 10% bentonite slip does not crack when painted on to dry ware.
 In fact, slips with no bentonite at all flake off.
 The stickiness of the slip seems to be important.
 Obviously, by observation you will see whether it cracks or flakes and adjust as needed.
 Kaolins shrink the least, ball clays much more.
 Kaolins are available in many ultimate particle sizes, the larger the size the lower the shrinkage will be (and the less hard the dry glaze will be).
 Organic binders can be employed to impart or augment hardening and adherence properties, but their burn off could bring trouble during firing (with slip adherence and glaze imperfections).

-- A slip will not prevent the deposit of soluble salts (from the body), they will simply migrate through the slip and be left on its surface as water evaporates and leaves them behind.
+- A slip will not prevent the deposit of soluble salts (from the body), they will simply migrate through it and be left on its surface as water evaporates and leaves them behind.
 You thus need adequate barium carbonate in the body to precipitate them.

 Fired Shrinkage and Adherence

-- The fired slip layer may be either loosely or tightly bonded to the underlying body.
+- The fired slip layer may be loosely or tightly bonded to the underlying body.
 A slip containing glassy fluxes that melt and flow will form an interface with a vitrified body to securely hold it on (the body can also supply some glassy fluxes to form a better interface to the covering slip).
-If the body is not vitreous then even a glassy bonded engobe can disengage simply by taking some of the body surface with it (the forces involved with a thermal expansion difference between between body and slip are certainly up to this task).
+If the body is not vitreous then even a glassy bonded slip of engobe thickness can disengage simply by taking some of the body surface with it.
 If the slip is not glassy then it can only hang on mechanically to any available surface irregularities.
 Thus it is very important to make sure that the slip has the same fired shrinkage as the body (even slight differences can compromise the bond).

 - There is a difference between the integrity of the bond when a tile comes out of the kiln and over the long haul of it's useful life.
 If the engobe and body did not shrink together there will be stress, if the kiln has not revealed it a simple chipping test might.
 The ability of a thickly applied slip to hang on through a firing and also resist mechanical chip testing is an even better test of firing shrinkage compatibility.

-- A slip has a characteristic firing shrinkage just as a body does.
-Body and slip must shrink together during cooling in the kiln in a way that does not introduce tension that can weaken the slip-body bond.
+- A engobe has a characteristic firing shrinkage just as a body does.
+They must shrink together during cooling in the kiln in a way that does not introduce tension that can weaken the slip-body bond.
 Not only does the total shrinkage need to match, but the shrinkage curves need to be similar.
 Stress the bond to test and determine if the bond is the problem first.
 If not then it is a shrinkage mismatch, adjust in the right direction and test again.

 - To function together as a fired object body and slip must have a similar thermal expansion.
-The covering slip on a ceramic piece is a separate entity and has its own coefficient of thermal expansion independent from the underlying body.
-Thus when the object is heated or cooled quickly during use the minute amount of expansion and contraction that occurs must be similar in slip and body.
-If sufficient incompatibility exists, sudden heating or cooling will overcome the slip-body bond and the slip can flake off at vulnerable sites (like edges and rims).
+It the covering slip layer on a ceramic piece is relatively thin there is usually no problem, but once it is applied thickly enough to function as an engobe then it must be considered a separate entity which has its own coefficient of thermal expansion.
+If the object is heated or cooled quickly during use the amount of expansion and contraction that occurs must be similar in slip and body.
+If sufficient incompatibility exists the engobe-body bond will be the point of failure and it can flake off at vulnerable sites (like edges and rims).

-- When a glaze is applied over a slip (which is practically always) more complexities arise.
+- When a glaze is applied over an egobe or slip more complexities arise.
 The slip is acting as a buffer layer and it must be expansion compatible with both the underlying body and the overlying glaze.
 How?
-Thermal expansion 'compatability' for a slip is different than for a glaze, a slip cannot be put under that same amount of compression because it does not have the same bond with the underlying body.
-For the same reason, overlying glazes also must not impose too much compression on the slip or they will break its bond with the body.
-Glazes thus need to be of a lower expansion than if it were applied to the body directly.
-The difficulty of matching a slip (for making functional ware that can survive constant heating and cooling) may be so onerous that it may be impossible for you (by comparison a floor tile experiences only moderate temperature changes during it's service).
+Thermal expansion 'compatability' for a slip is different than for a glaze, a slip cannot be put under the same amount of compression because it is bonded much less intimately with the underlying body.
+For the same reason, overlying glazes also must not impose too much compression on the slip or they could break its bond with the body.
+Glazes may need to be of a lower expansion than if applied to the body directly.
+The difficulty of matching a slip for making functional ware that can survive constant heating and cooling may be very onerous (by comparison a floor tile experiences only moderate temperature changes during it's service)..

 Laydown and Application